 Instruments can explode!!!
 Cease viewing before Sun actually rises if you're using binoculars or telescope!!!

-Uranus and Neptune are opposite the Sun from where we are, so won't be readily visible until late Summer/Fall.
+Uranus and Neptune are emerging from being opposite the Sun from where we are, so are just becoming visible in wee hours if you have a telescope.

 The constellations of Spring are setting in the western sky, led by Leo with its bright stars, Regulus and Denebola, and followed by Virgo with the bright blue star, Spica.

 The Summer Triangle is visible in eastern sky by darkness, marked by stars Vega, Deneb, and Altair.

 Galaxy M31, the Great Andromeda Galaxy, rises after sky achieves total darkness, and will be higher in the east each night.